faishalshidqi/notes-api-assignment/README.md

    - DBHOST (should be filled with the database hostname or IP address.
 Fill with host.docker.internal if you run with docker)
    - DBPORT (should be filled with the database port.
 Fill with 3307 if you run with docker)
    - MYSQL_DATABASE (should be filled with the database name)
-4. run `cd ./frontend;npm i;npm run build` to build the frontend
-5. run this command to build and run notes api
+4. run this command to build and run notes api
 ```shell
 docker compose up -d
 ```
-6. This project implements database migration.
+5. This project implements database migration.
 Please install any database migration tool for golang One of the tools you can use is [goose](https://github.com/pressly/goose).
 Install goose with this command ```go install github.com/pressly/goose/v3/cmd/goose@latest```
-7. Go back to project root folder, then navigate to the infrastructures/sql/schema folder.
+6. Navigate to the infrastructures/sql/schema folder.
-8. If your mysql instance authenticates using url + username + password.
+7. If your mysql instance authenticates using url + username + password.
 Migrate up with
 ```shell
 goose mysql "<mysql username>:<mysql password>@tcp(<mysql ip>:<mysql port>)/<mysql name>" up
 ```